rem-code-s/canister_file_manager_backend/README.md

 ##

-# File manager canister backend
+# Canister file manager backend

 The code in this repository allows you to spin up a canister on the [internet computer](https://internetcomputer.org) that handles file storage and serving over https.